fofr/sam-and-paul.com/source/_posts/phong-nha-vietnam.md

 The view from the bedroom however was breathtaking.
 Bright green rice paddies stretched out into the distance until they met towering limestone mountains which climbed gloriously into the sky, the sun setting just behind, amidst the orange hue of a few clouds.
 We stood for a few minutes just to take it all in.

-{% figure phong-nha-380.jpg landscape %}View from Phong Nha farmstay{% endfigure %}
+{% figure phong-nha-380.jpg landscape %}
+View from Phong Nha farmstay
+{% endfigure %}

 Downstairs again we said our hellos, and got to know a couple of people, Andy and Beth were on their honeymoon, they'd been to Hoi An and we shared stories and plans, as you do.